-(a) The minimum acreage for an RV park/campground shall be nine (9) contiguous acres.

-(b) The maximum number of units for a RV park/campground shall be eight (8) units per physical acre with the minimum lot size per unit being twenty (20) feet by thirty (30) feet.

-(c) The minimum spacing between units shall be a minimum of thirty-five (35) feet.
+- (a) The minimum acreage for an RV park/campground shall be nine (9) contiguous acres. - (b) The maximum number of units for a RV park/campground shall be eight (8) units per physical acre with the minimum lot size per unit being twenty (20) feet by thirty (30) feet. - (c) The minimum spacing between units shall be a minimum of thirty-five (35) feet.

-(d) Adopt NFPA 1194 standard for recreational vehicle parks and campgrounds as a reference to assist any area not covered by ordinance or building codes.

-(e) RV's must be built to the residential building code or the NFPA 1192 recreational vehicle construction standard.
-Utility buildings are not constructed to either standard and are not permitted for occupancy.

-(f) Campgrounds and RV parks must provide fire apparatus access roads per South Carolina Fire Code Section 503.

-(g) Campgrounds and RV parks must provide fire hydrant systems when served by a public water system per South Carolina Fire Code 507.5.

-(h) All land disturbance activities in the creation of an RV or expansions must obtain all necessary permits, including storm water and sediment control permits before land disturbance can began.

-(i) RV parks and campgrounds are commercial designations in accordance with the Cherokee County Assessor's office and must have a camper/RV park permit issued by Cherokee County Building Codes Department.
+- (d) Adopt NFPA 1194 standard for recreational vehicle parks and campgrounds as a reference to assist any area not covered by ordinance or building codes. - (e) RVs must be built to the residential building code or the NFPA 1192 recreational vehicle construction standard.
+Utility buildings are not constructed to either standard and are not permitted for occupancy. - (f) Campgrounds and RV parks must provide fire apparatus access roads per the current adopted edition of the South Carolina version of the International Fire Code. - (g) Campgrounds and RV parks must provide fire protection water supplies per the current adopted edition of the South Carolina version of the International Fire Code. - (h) All land disturbance activities in the creation of an RV or expansions must obtain all necessary permits, including storm water and sediment control permits before land disturbance can begin. - (i) RV parks and campgrounds are commercial designations in accordance with the Cherokee County assessor's office and must have a camper/RV park permit issued by Cherokee County Building Codes Department.
 Their utility use should accordingly be designated as a commercial use.
-Commercial parks are required to file with the SCDOR for accommodations tax and sales tax on all transient stays of ninety (90) days or less.
-Failure to comply will require notification of the offending facility to SCDOR by county authorities.

-(j) All new RV park construction as of the date of this regulation shall provide for fifty (50) feet of setback from adjoining neighboring properties with an approved buffer (existing vegetation or structures may qualify for the buffer).

-(k) RVs that are deemed uninhabitable by the county will not be allowed to be placed, parked, or stored in any RV parks in the county.

-(1) The wheels or similar devices for transportation of any RV shall not be removed except for repairs lasting no longer than ten (10) days.
+Commercial parks are required to file with the SCDOR for accommodations tax and sales tax on all transient stays of thirty (30) days or less.
+Failure to comply will require notification of the offending facility to SCDOR by county authorities. - (j) All new RV park construction as of the date of this regulation shall provide for fifty (50) feet of setback from adjoining neighboring properties with an approved buffer (existing vegetation or structures may qualify for the buffer), in accordance with appendix A in chapter 13 land development regulations. - (k) RVs that are deemed uninhabitable by the county will not be allowed to be placed, parked, or stored in any RV parks in the county. - (l) The wheels or similar devices for transportation of any RV shall not be removed except for repairs lasting no longer than ten (10) days.

-Modifications of existing RV parks that are made after the date of this regulation shall meet the same requirements as set forth above.
+Modifications of existing RV parks that are made after the date of this regulation shall meet the same requirements as set forth herein.